 E-mails and deleted files can implicate you, but they can also cast doubt on the government’s case or help prove your innocence.
 Our attorneys aggressively challenge the electronic trail that supposedly ties you to a crime.
 Who else had access to your computer or online accounts?
 Are your online communications being misconstrued?
 We also examine Fourth Amendment defenses regarding search and seizure.
 Was there probable cause for a search warrant or was it a fishing expedition?
 Was there entrapment?

-Call 888-822-7079 or e-mail us to schedule your consultation with our Lincoln Internet crimes attorneys.
+Call (402) 817-6550 or e-mail us to schedule your consultation with our Nebraska internet crimes attorneys.